How much protein do you really need to eat?

 • Edamame, 1 cup: 18 g

-Even though some protein sources provide the daily recommended amount in one serving or have all nine essential amino acids, it doesn’t always mean they are the best choice for a healthy diet.
-A diet heavy in red meat and processed meats can raise blood pressure and cholesterol levels.
-It’s also associated with increased risk of death from cancer and cardiovascular diseases.
+Though some foods provide quite a bit of protein in one serving or have all nine essential amino acids, it doesn’t always mean they are the best choice for a healthy diet.
+A diet heavy in red meat and processed meats is typically high in saturated fat.
+It can raise blood pressure and cholesterol levels.
+It’s also associated with increased risk of cancer and cardiovascular diseases.

-Just keep in mind that it’s possible to overdo it on protein.
-Eating too much protein, especially animal protein, could potentially increase your risk of kidney disease.
-According to the National Kidney Foundation, excess protein creates waste that accumulates in the blood, putting a strain on the kidneys to filter out the extra material.
+Keep in mind that it’s possible to overdo protein.
+Eating too much, especially animal protein, could potentially increase your risk of kidney disease.
+Excess protein creates waste that accumulates in the blood, putting a strain on kidneys to filter out the extra material.

-The bottom line: When it comes to how much protein you need each day, there may not be a simple answer.
-But it can help to focus on healthy sources, supplement if you need to, and keep the red meat splurges to a minimum.
+The bottom line is this: When it comes to how much protein you need each day, there may not be a simple answer.
+But it can help to focus on healthy sources and supplement if advised.

 For help tracking your diet, download Sharecare, available for iOS and Android.
 The app includes a meal tracker that allows you to input the quality of your meals to help you gauge how well you’re sticking to your eating plan over time.